-Raleigh And Tarboro Social Security Disability Lawyers
+Social Security Disability Lawyers in Raleigh, NC

-From application to appeal to a hearing or filing a lawsuit in U.S. District Court, the Social Security law firm of O’Malley Tunstall PLLC can help.
-If you suffer from a serious injury or medical condition that is keeping you from working or living your usual lifestyle, let a Social Security Disability (SSD) attorney help you get the benefits you deserve
+From application to appeal to a hearing or filing a lawsuit in U.S. District Court, the Social Security law firm of O’Malley Tunstall, PC can help.
+If you suffer from a serious injury or medical condition that is keeping you from working or living your usual lifestyle, let an SSD attorney help you get the benefits you deserve.

 Attorney Susan M. O’Malley is a board-certified specialist in Social Security Disability law through the North Carolina State Bar.
 With offices in Raleigh and Tarboro, we help clients throughout eastern North Carolina.
 O’Malley Tunstall is just a phone call away.
 Call today at (919) 277-0150.

-Receiving a denied application can be defeating, but that doesn’t mean that you should give up.
+Receiving a denied application can leave you feeling defeated, but that doesn’t mean that you should give up.
 Many people have their claims denied at first.
 Our SSD lawyers can help you.

 - Requests for reconsideration after denial of initial applications